-The aggregate amount fixed for this purpose during the last Annual General Meeting was €200,000 (2020: €200,000).
-None of the Directors have any service contracts with the Company but two (2) of the Directors (three (3) up to 15 September 2021) are employees of the ultimate parent company of Malta Properties Company p.l.c.
+The aggregate amount fixed for this purpose during the last Annual General Meeting was €200,000 (2021: €200,000).
+None of the Directors have any service contracts with the Company but three (3) of the Directors are employees of the ultimate parent company of Malta Properties Company p.l.c.
 However, there are no specific amounts of their remuneration allocated to their role at Malta Properties Company p.l.c.
 Moreover, none of the Directors, in their capacity as Directors of the Company, are entitled to profit sharing, share options, pension benefits or any other remuneration.
-The Directors' fees as approved by the Board for 2021 were set at €25,000 (2020: €25,000) per annum for each Director.
-Since their appointment as Directors, Mr. M. Sharaf, Dr. B. Zammit and Mr. A. Moolji opted to waive fees due to them as Directors.
+The Directors' fees as approved by the Board for 2022 were set at €25,000 (2021: €25,000) per annum for each Director.
+Since their appointment as Directors, Dr. B. Zammit and Mr. A. Moolji opted to waive fees due to them as Directors.
 No variable remuneration is paid to Directors in their capacity as Directors of the Company.
-Total emoluments received by Directors during the financial year 2021 in terms of Code Provisions 8.A.5 are as follows: fixed remuneration of €63,575 (2020: €73,992).
-Directors are provided with electronic equipment to be able to connect to any online Board meetings for assisting in providing advice and to provide their inputs on the market.
+Total emoluments received by Directors during the financial year 2022 in terms of Code Provisions 8.A.5 are as follows: fixed remuneration of €105,806 (2021: €63,575).

-In terms of Code Provision 12.1 and 12.2 of the Malta Financial Services Authority Capital Markets Rules, directors' emoluments paid for the financial years 2021 and 2020 were as follows:
+In terms of Code Provision 12.1 and 12.2 of the Malta Financial Services Authority Capital Markets Rules, Directors' emoluments paid for the financial years 2022 and 2021 were as follows: